-• Your 401(k) contributions.
-You can elect to contribute up to 75% of your eligible pay to your 401(k) account on a before-tax basis, up to Internal Revenue Service (IRS) limits.
-When you contribute on a before-tax basis, your taxable income is reduced, and you pay less in current income taxes.
-(No after-tax contributions are permitted to be made to the Plan.)
+• Your Employee 401(k) Contributions.
+You can elect to contribute up to 75% of your eligible pay as Pre-tax 401(k) contributions and/or as Roth 401(k) contributions, up to Internal Revenue Service (IRS) limits.
+In the year you contribute on a pre-tax basis, you pay less in current income taxes but your future distributions are taxable.
+Roth contributions are taxable in the year made, but your Roth account grows on a tax-free basis (qualified distributions of